STI or HIV Testing

-If you think you have signs or symptoms of a sexually transmitted disease, you should be examined by a medical provider.
-Common symptoms of STDs include unusual discharge, pain during urination or intercourse, pelvic pain, itching or irritation in the genital region, the presence of a rash or lesion on the genitals.
+If you think you have signs or symptoms of a sexually transmitted infection, you should be examined by a medical provider.
+Common symptoms of STIs include unusual discharge, pain during urination or intercourse, pelvic pain, itching or irritation in the genital region, the presence of a rash or lesion on the genitals.

 OCHD can provide an exam and the appropriate treatment for you.
 An appointment is necessary.

 Are you sexually active or are you thinking about having sex for the first time?
-Do you think you might have an STD?
-Do you have general questions about STDs and need someone to talk to?
+Do you think you might have an STI?
+Do you have general questions about STIs and need someone to talk to?
 If so, you can contact the health department to speak with someone about these issues.